South Fork Dam

 1863-Canal between Johnstown and Blairsville was closed meaning there was no longer a viable reason to maintain the South Fork Dam.

 1875-Pennsylvania Railroad employee and US Congressman John Reilly, bought the South Fork Dam for $2,500.00.
-He removed the five sluice pipes at the base of the dam, aggravating the sag at the top of the dam, which made it more susceptible to overtopping and limited the options for safe removal of excess water.
+He removed the five sluice pipes at the base of the dam.
+This had two deleterious effects on the dam: it aggravated a sag at the top of the dam, making it more susceptible to overtopping.
+This course of action also limited the options for safe removal of excess water.